czue/pegasus-docs/deployment/production-checklist.md

 The most common choice of external storage is [Amazon S3](https://aws.amazon.com/s3/), though many cloud providers have their own S3-compatible options, e.g. [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces).

-Future versions of Pegasus should improve on this process.

 ## Optimize your front end

 The front-end files that ship with Pegasus are the developer-friendly versions.